aragon/developer-portal/versioned_docs/version-1.3.0/osx/02-how-to-guides/02-plugin-development/05-governance-plugins/01-proposals.md

 ### `ProposalCreated` event

-This event should be emmited when a proposal is created.
+This event should be emitted when a proposal is created.
 It contains the following parameters:

 - `proposalId`: The ID of the proposal.
 - `creator`: The creator of the proposal.